Breaking News: FTC Bans Non-Competes in Employment Agreements

 FTC Announces New Rule Banning Non-Compete Agreements

 On April 23, 2024, the Federal Trade Commission (FTC) issued a new rule that bans non-competes for any individuals who provide work or services to a business or person.
 The rule makes entering or enforcing into a non-compete with an employee an “unfair method of competition” under Section 5 of the FTC Act.
 The rule is intended to promote competition, a free economy, and protect the “fundamental freedom of workers to change jobs.”
-The rule is slated to go into effect 120 days after the rule is published in the Federal Register.
+The rule is slated to go into effect on September 4th, 2024, 120 days after the rule was published in the Federal Register.

 Who Does the New FTC Rule Apply to?